prosperity_1500x300

 The UK Shared Prosperity Fund is a central pillar of the UK government’s Levelling Up agenda.
 The Fund aims to improve pride in place and increase life chances across the UK investing in communities and place, supporting local business, and people and skills.
 The UKSPF Cheshire East allocation is circa £12.4M, with a further circa £1.5M allocation specifically for Adult Numeracy programme (Multiply).
 The funding was fully spent by March 2025.

 With input from a range of local stakeholders, the Council developed an Investment Plan for the UKSPF allocation, setting out objectives for the funding and anticipated outputs and outcomes.
-A separate plan has also been developed for the Multiply element.
+A separate plan was also developed for the Multiply element.

 Linked documents: